Peace and tranquillity

 Our hotel for the weekend.
 The blue dot is Olympic Marine

 We arrived in Volos around 3pm having stopped a couple of times for the loo and changing drivers.
 Volos is famous for being the city where Jason and the Argonauts left on their quest and since then has become a thriving commercial port.
-Consequently, the town is a working rather than a picturesque place but the town quay reminds us of Prevesa in the Ionian where people stroll in the evening with bars and restaurants.
+Consequently, the town is a working rather than a picturesque place but the town quay reminds us of Preveza in the Ionian where people stroll in the evening with bars and restaurants.
 Seems a good stopping off point to the Sporades or further north.

 Volos Town Quay